 2.6.1 The National Secretary shall take, or cause to be taken, minutes of all National meetings.
-It shall be the duty of the National Secretary to conduct the day-to-day business of the VTTA in accordance with the instructions of the NEC.
+The National Secretary shall carry out the duties defined in the National Secretary Job Description.
+The contents of the National Secretary Job Description may be ammended as necessary by the NEC.

 2.6.2 The National Treasurer shall keep, or cause to be kept, proper Accounts of the monies of the VTTA.
 Such monies shall be kept in the name of the VTTA in a Joint Stock Bank.
 No monies shall be withdrawn except with the sanction of the NEC.
 All cheques must be signed by any two of the current officers as follows: the National Treasurer; the National Secretary; the Chairman; the Editor.

 2.7.1 The VTTA's financial year shall commence on 1st November and end on 31st October, after which date the National Treasurer shall prepare a Balance Sheet and Accounts for the year.
 An Auditor elected at the previous AGM will audit these.
 The Balance Sheet and Accounts shall be submitted to the NEC for approval and subsequent presentation to the AGM for ratification.

 2.8.1 The VTTA shall be divided into Groups as may be necessary.

 2.8.2 The minimum number of members to form a Group shall be ten.
 The NEC shall have the authority to sanction the formation of a Group with fewer than ten members if they consider the circumstances are justified.

 2.8.3 A member shall have the right to choose the Group to which he/she wishes to be attached.
 A member wishing to change from one Group to another shall give one month's notice to the National Membership Secretary who shall advise the Group Secretaries concerned and the change shall be effected as soon as possible.